kieran-nichols/kieran-nichols.github.io/content/pages/Resume.md

 * __Kieran M. Nichols__ and Peter G. Adamczyk.
 “Real-time control of the New Two Axis aDaptable Ankle using a Raspberry Pi and CANopen motor communication.”
 MDPI Actuators.
 * Michael J. Greene, Ivan F.E.
 Simones, Preston R. Lewis, __Kieran M. Nichols__, and Peter G. Adamczyk.
 “Non-backdrivable Wedge‐Cam Mechanism for a Semi‐Active Two‐Axis Prosthetic Ankle.”
 Elsevier Mechatronics.
 #### Published
-* •	__Kieran M. Nichols__ and Peter G. Adamczyk.
+* __Kieran M. Nichols__ and Peter G. Adamczyk.
 "Sensitivity of Lower-Limb Joint Mechanics to Prosthetic Forefoot Stiffness with a Variable Stiffness Foot in Level-Ground Walking."
 Journal of Biomechanics (2023): 111436.
 * McGeehan, Michael A., Peter G. Adamczyk, __Kieran M. Nichols__, and Michael E. Hahn.
 A simulation-based analysis of the effects of variable prosthesis stiffness on interface dynamics between the prosthetic socket and residual limb.
 Journal of Rehabilitation and Assistive Technologies Engineering. no. 9 (2022).
 * McGeehan, Michael A., Peter G. Adamczyk, __Kieran M. Nichols__, and Michael E. Hahn.
 "A computational gait model with a below-knee amputation and a semi-active variable-stiffness foot prosthesis."
 Journal of Biomechanical Engineering 143, no. 12 (2021).
 * McGeehan, Michael A., Peter G. Adamczyk, __Kieran M. Nichols__, and Michael E. Hahn.
 "A Reduced-Order Computational Model of a Semi-Active Variable-Stiffness Foot Prosthesis."
 Journal of Biomechanical Engineering 143, no. 7 (2021).
 * Boehm, Wendy L., __Kieran M. Nichols__, and Kreg G. Gruben.
 "Frequency-dependent contributions of sagittal-plane foot force to upright human standing."
 Journal of Biomechanics 83 (2019): 305-309.
-* __Nichols, Kieran Marc__.
+* __Kieran Marc Nichols__.
 “The Characterization of Foot Force Vector Control in Human Standing.”
 Dissertation.
 University of Wisconsin--Madison (2016).
 ### Patent:
-* Gruben, Kreg George, Wendy Lee Boehm, and __Kieran Marc Nichols__.
+* Kreg George Gruben, Wendy Lee Boehm, and __Kieran Marc Nichols__.
 "Apparatus for Assessing Human Balance Capability."
 U.S. Patent, No. 15/354,254.